All Products

-Object Storage Service (OSS) encrypts objects uploaded to a bucket that has server-side encryption enabled and stores the encrypted objects.
-When you call GetObject to download an object, OSS decrypts and returns the object.
-The x-oss-server-side-encryption header is contained in the response to declare that the object is encrypted on the server side.
+When you upload an object to a bucket with server-side encryption enabled, Object Storage Service (OSS) encrypts the object before storing it.
+When you call the GetObject operation to download the object, OSS automatically decrypts the object and returns it.
+The response includes the x-oss-server-side-encryption header to indicate that the object was encrypted on the server side.

-Note For more information about the response header, see Response headers.
+For more information about the x-oss-server-side-encryption response header, see Response headers.

 Scenarios

-OSS uses server-side encryption to protect static data.
-You can enable this feature in scenarios in which additional security or compliance is required, such as the storage of deep learning samples and online collaborative documents.
+OSS uses server-side encryption to provide data-at-rest protection.
+This feature is suitable for scenarios with high security or compliance requirements for data storage, such as storing deep learning sample files and online collaborative documents.

 Encryption method